 Podcasts

-Listen to The Civic Leader Podcast for an audio version of this brief.
+Listen to The Civic Leader Podcast for an audio version of this Brief.

 To begin, listen to our podcast of Co-founder, Sylvie Légère, hosting a Conversation Call with special guests to discuss this newsworthy topic.